 “Maybe not.
 I’m thinking about one of the new restaurants that have opened in Berkeley recently.
 I’ve read reviews and they all have four dollar signs for their prices.”

 “Ouch!”
 Tim exclaimed.
 “That could be a serious kick in the wallet.
 But, it’s penance, so I’d say that it’s appropriate.
 You choose, and we’ll pick a weekday evening and let the kids think it’s something to worry about.”

-They both laughed, thinking about misleading their children.
+They both laughed, thinking about misleading their children again.
 That, they both thought, would serve them right.
-Especially Jason, who seemed to be very pleased with himself about how he tricked Betty into meeting with Tammy Cantham.
+Especially Jason, who seemed to be very pleased with himself about how he had tricked Betty into meeting with Tammy Cantham.

 “Getting back to our meeting with Doctor Byers, do you agree that it would be better if I talk to Jason about going to a counseling session?”
 Tim asked.

 “Yes, I agree,” Betty concurred.
 “There are too many reasons that it wouldn’t be a good idea if I suggested it to him.
 I’m the one who suggested he meet with Father Darcy, and adding Doctor Byers might seem to Jason that I’m overloading him with counseling.
 Also, I wouldn’t want him to start thinking that I reneged about my opinion that it’s okay that he’s gay.”